THINKLab2020/carekit-hyperprotect-lab/README.md

 Note: by default if no backend API information is passed in, it will default to `https://localhost:3000` .

 To test synchronization with the MBaaS, run the app and select some outcomes:

 <p align="center">
  <img src="./docs/sdk-stop-app.png" width="398" height=266">
 </p>

-Next, stop your app but clicking the square icon at the top left of XCode.
+Next, stop your app by clicking the square icon at the top left of XCode.

 <p align="center">
  <img src="./docs/sdk-stop-app.png" width="398" height=266">
 </p>

-Comment out the programmatic generation of tasks on line 44 of AppDelegate.swift:
+Comment out the programmatic generation of tasks in AppDelegate.swift by commenting `store.populateSampleData()` like this:

 ```swift
     // Manages synchronization of a CoreData store